 Dr. Miriam Law Smith provides scientific consultancy to television production companies, including appearances as an on-screen expert.
-See below for a full list of Miriam’s media experience.
-For broadcast and media enquiries please contact on Twitter @DrMiriam
+See below for details of Miriam’s media experience.
+For broadcast and media enquiries please contact via Twitter @DrMiriam

 Television and Radio

 December 2018: Radio interview with BBC Cumbria; as guest Psychologist discussing intelligence, and the nature and nurture of talent and success.

 October 2015: Television appearance as guest Psychologist on the Channel 4 documentary My Mania and Me.

 March – May 2015: Television appearances as guest Psychologist on 5 episodes of Richard E Grant’s Seven Deadly Sins of the Animal Kingdom, shown on Discovery Channel UK (and SKY 3D).

 July 2014: Television appearance on BBC Newsnight as guest Psychologist discussing the perception of masculinity in men.

 May- June 2013: Scientific consultant to Blink Film on Ape-man, on National Geographic UK, and Going Ape, National Geographic USA, including on-screen appearance as a guest Psychologist conducting a live science demo on detecting cues to ovulation in humans.